qp5/bowHip_app/README.md

 **Use cases**<br>
 ▹ Normal use for business and hobby.<br>
 ▹ Personal use includes:<br>
-      - Tag calls/text as ★reminders (links with cal).
+      - Tag calls/text as ★reminders (links with cal).<br>
-      - Use for things like phone shopping & selling: a ✆phone,  computer,  🐈pet🐢<br>
+      - Use for things like phone shopping & selling: a ✆phone,  🗀computer⬓,  🐢pet<br>
       - Ranking⚐ potential calls/SMS. <br>
       - Great for temporary ⍾contacts. ‮‭‬‭‎‍<br>